 Originally from Rochester, New York, Margot graduated from St. Lawrence University with a combined degree in sociology and environmental studies.
 While at SLU, she interned for a food recovery and community meal program, and was responsible for coordinating all facets of a weekly meal, including procuring and preparing food, organizing … Read more

-Born and raised in Oakdale, MN, Anne Marie studied environmental studies and anthropology at Macalester College.
-Through the Bonner Scholars Program, a program committed to community service and social justice, she developed a citizenship curriculum and free childcare program at a local community organization in St Paul, MN.
+Born and raised in Oakdale, Minnesota, Anne Marie studied environmental studies and anthropology at Macalester College.
+Through the Bonner Scholars Program, a program committed to community service and social justice, she developed a citizenship curriculum and free childcare program at a local community organization in St Paul, Minnesota.
 She also … Read more

 Towards a More Accessible and Economically Just Chicago is a report that exploring barriers to employment for women with disabilities in the realms of economic development, education, government, housing, and transportation.